 Casual gamers will like how lower its input lag gets when switched to Game Mode, as this allows for significantly faster responsiveness.
 Its support for dual-band Wi-Fi means no buffering when connected to a fast and stable Internet source, and with DTS TruSurround sound processing technology onboard, buyers can expect to enjoy an immersive listening experience.

 This means that a gaming TV will usually offer better image quality, faster response times, lower input lag, and higher refresh rates than the vast majority of consumer televisions.
-In addition, the top products in this category will also offer features like a dedicated game mode or variable refresh rate to further enhance the gaming experience.
+In addition, the top products in this category (not including the Hisense H4F) will also offer features like a dedicated game mode or variable refresh rate to further enhance the gaming experience.

-32-inch TVs work in the same way as traditional televisions like the 40 inch TVs.
+32-inch TVs work in the same way as traditional televisions, like 40-inch TVs.
 It connects to a gaming console or other media device using a compatible display cable.
 Once connected and powered on, your TV will display the visual signals coming from your gaming console.

 Modern TVs most commonly use liquid crystal display (LCD) technology to reproduce the images and colors coming from your gaming console.
 LCDs feature two panels of glass with a material called liquid crystal housed between them.